 In BrightGauge, the cells of the Goals will change color (to green/red) when someone checks into the Goal.
 This means the Goal Owner must actively participate in confirming the Goal is correct.

 Goal Check-In Emails

-There are two types of emails that are associated with Goals: Check-In Reminder Emails and Summary Emails.
+Two types of emails are associated with Goals:

-The first is a reminder that goes out on Mondays at 7 am local time that tells which Goals are not checked-in from last week.
-If all of your Goals have been checked in then you will not receive this email.
-Otherwise, you will receive one email with all Goals needing a Check-in, across the Goal Lists you are assigned to.
+- Check-In Reminder Emails are sent on Mondays at 7am local time and tell which Goals are not checked-in from last week.
+If all of your Goals have been checked in, then you will not receive this email.
+Otherwise, you will receive one email with all Goals needing a check-in across all Goal Lists you are assigned to.

 - Summary Emails are very powerful as they provide a summary from the previous week’s check-ins.
 You can configure these emails to go out at different times of the week from the "More" menu on the top right.
 The Summary Email will go to anyone who is on a Goal List, whether or not they own a Goal.
 Learn more about Goal list summary users here.
 This is hugely valuable to keep multiple teams, managers from other departments, CEOs, and board members in the loop with each other.